dyhes/zulip/docs/outreach/gsoc.md

 GSoC offers two project size options: 175 hours and 350 hours.
 We have designed all our projects to have incremental milestones that can be completed throughout the program.
-Consequently, all Zulip projects described below are compatible with either project size.
+Consequently, all Aloha projects described below are compatible with either project size.
 Of course, the amount of progress you will be expected to make depends on whether you are doing a 175-hour or 350-hour project.